 The massive concrete blocks, which anchored the eight support legs that were arranged around the tower’s central column in an octagonal pattern, form a roundabout at the eastern end of the island.
 The concrete block in the center supported the spiral staircase, while smaller blocks just south of the central one must have served as a foundation for the entrance to the tower.

-In addition to the footings, the tower’s redbrick generator room, which is now used by Bald Head Island Conservancy, remains at the site.
+In addition to the footings, the tower’s redbrick generator house remains at the site.
+In 2017, the generator house was home to a snack shop known as Mike's Bites.
 The three keeper’s dwellings, now known as Captain Charlie’s Station after the long-term keeper, are still standing along the beach just south of the tower.
 These residences have been well preserved and are currently available as rental properties.

 Frying Pan Shoals Lightship remained on station even after the establishment of Cape Fear Lighthouse.
 The lightship was retired in 1964, when the Frying Pan Light Tower was established.
 This modern “Texas Tower,” which extends forty feet above the water and forty feet down to the ocean floor, was built in Louisiana and barged to the shoals.
 Automated in 1979, the tower was later auctioned off and is now privately owned.